metabrainz/critiquebrainz/docs/intro.rst

 requires minimum amount of configuration.

 .. warning::
-  Make sure you have the latest version of Docker.
+  Make sure you have the latest version of docker and docker-compose.

 Configuration
 ^^^^^^^^^^^^^